loghen41/learning-resources/README.md

 Each lesson with have a README.md which explains the concept as a general whole.
 There will be multiple files for each indivdual language.
 Feel free to either:
 - Pick one language and run through the examples in a single language
 - Execute the same exercise in each language, in order to understand the concept across multiple languages
+    - Java
+    - Javascript
+    - Python
+    - Ruby
+    - C++
+    - C#
+    - PHP
+    - Golang
+    - Rust
+    - Typescript
+    - Swift
+    - Kotlin
+    - ObjectiveC
+    - Scala

 # How to run